Our target for 2020 to 2021

 Why is this an issue?

-In 2016, the percentage of all pupils achieving a good level of development (GLD) in Stoke-on-Trent was 65.1% in comparison to a national average of 69.3%.
+In 2016, the percentage of all pupils achieving a good level of development in Stoke was 65.1% in comparison to a national average of 69.3%.

-The number of children eligible for pupil premium across the city exceeds the national average.
-However, the number of 3- and 4-year-olds benefiting from free early education provisions has remained below the national average since 2008 (currently ranking 102 out of 152 local authorities).
-Data shows that attendance for funded places is often patchy: 15% of eligible 3- and 4-year-olds attend less than the available 15 hours, with the majority situated in the wards of highest deprivation.
+The number of children in Stoke who are eligible for pupil premium is above the national average.
+But, the number of 3 and 4 year olds benefiting from free early education provision has remained below the national average since 2008 – currently ranking 102 out of 152 local authorities.
+Attendance for funded places is often patchy: 15% of eligible 3 and 4 year olds attend less than the available 15 hours, with the majority in the wards of highest deprivation.

 This problem is most extreme in the most disadvantaged wards.
-Evidence shows early language acquisition affects all aspects of children’s non-physical development.
 Children who are behind in language development at age 5 are 6 times less likely to reach the expected standard in English at age 11, and 11 times less likely to achieve the expected level in maths.

 What will we do?